Fast Company World Changing Ideas 2025

 Focus Groups

-We engaged in interviews and focus groups with community organizers, activists, exhibition designers, architects, and climate educators to understand the shortcomings of current solutions to urban heat.
+We engaged in interviews and focus groups with community organizers, activists, climate exhibition designers, architects, and climate educators to understand urban heat, current solutions—from grassroots interventions to top-down city planning solutions—and their shortcomings.

 Seed & Materials Tests